Romea/cinteo/README.md

 # cinteo #

-This project contains several ROS2 packages for working with Ceol robot, both in real-world applications and simulations.
+This project contains several ROS2 packages for working with Cinteo robot, both in real-world applications and simulations.
 For more detailed information, please refer to the README files of each individual package.

 ## **Usage**